Skip to content

 Currently, RedisShake has three migration modes: PSync, RDB, and SCAN, corresponding to sync_reader, rdb_reader, and scan_reader respectively.

-• For scenarios of recovering data from backups, you can use rdb_reader.
+• For scenarios of recovering data from backups, use rdb_reader.

-• For data migration scenarios, sync_reader should be the preferred choice.
-Some cloud vendors do not provide support for the PSync protocol, in which case scan_reader can be chosen.
+• For data migration scenarios, prefer sync_reader.
+Some cloud vendors don't provide PSync protocol support, in which case scan_reader can be chosen.

-• For long-term data synchronization scenarios, RedisShake currently cannot handle them because the PSync protocol is not reliable.
+• For long-term data synchronization scenarios, RedisShake currently can't handle them because the PSync protocol is not reliable.
 When the replication connection is disconnected, RedisShake will not be able to reconnect to the source database.
-If the demand for availability is not high, you can use scan_reader.
+If availability requirements are not high, you can use scan_reader.
 If the write volume is not large and there are no large keys, scan_reader can also be considered.

-Different modes have their pros and cons, and you need to check each Reader section for more information.
+Different modes have their pros and cons.
+Refer to each Reader section for more information.

 Redis Cluster Architecture